 Security, Support, and Supervision

 I was able to be at home for the duration of Oli’s recovery, which I know is a luxury many owners may not have.
-If I had my time back, we would have tried to make sure that hubby was home at the start so that Oli wasn’t left alone at all in those first scary few days.
-He was travelling for work immediately after Oli’s cataract surgery, so I needed to leave Oli while Humphrey was exercised.
+If I had my time back, we would have tried to make sure that hubby was home at the start so that Oli wasn’t left alone at all in those first scary days.
+He was travelling for work immediately after the cataract surgery, so I needed to leave Oli on his own while Humphrey was exercised.

 My company automatically lowered blind Oli’s anxiety.
 I was his guide human, navigating him through the maze of hallways, doorways, and objects.
 It also meant that we could time his various drops and medications to whatever was best practice and keep a constant eye/ear out for any attempts to rub at his eyes or scratch/roll to rub his face on his Elizabethan collar.
-Humphrey learned surprisingly quickly that Oli’s face and collar were no-go zones.
-We did our best to keep Humphrey as tired and happy as possible with exercise, toys, and play so that Oli could have some peace.
+Young Humphrey learned surprisingly quickly that Oli’s face and collar were no-go zones.
+We also did our best to keep Humphrey as tired and happy as possible with exercise, toys, and play so that Oli could stay relaxed and quiet.